Comfort Was Never Meant to Be the Goal

 It is information.

-A person who never endures difficulty never discovers what he or she can withstand.
+A person who never endures difficulty never discovers what he can withstand.

 Capacity remains untested.